pjf/fanfic/census2016/harry-potter-and-the-bureau-of-statistics.md

 "You *choose* to give that information to Magebook, Harry!
 It's not like they're holding the threat of fines over your head if you don't disclose what livestock you own."

-"Livestock?" said Harry, glacing up from his game for a moment.
+"Livestock?" said Harry, glancing up from his game for a moment.
 "You know that Hedwig has her own fan-page?
 It's got over—"

 "I know how many fans it has, Harry!
 And it's nothing but stupid memes!
 This is serious!"